lauroflorin/lauroflorin.github.io/README.md

 ![alt text](images/lex_disp_animal_cog_and_em_ed.png)

-# Collocations

-* We checked for collocations to see if there are similarities in how people discuss about this subject, the intelligence of other animals.
-* We also used in this analysis the method _collocations_ from the _nltk_ library applied to the tokenized text, concatenated from all posts.
-* Some of the collocations turned out to be expressions that are very relevant to animal cognition and the way people feel and talk about animals such as:

-   * non human
-   * first time
-   * facial expressions
-   * animal cognition
-   * decision making
-   * problem solving
-   * self awareness
-   * great apes
-   * current biology
-   * nonhuman animals
-   * cognitive abilities
-   * mirror test
-   * nervous system
-   * feel pain
-   * animal behaviour
-   * best friend
-   * climate change
-   * wildlife service
-   * critically endangered
-   * sea turtle
-   * good article
-   * animal rights
-   * intellectual lives

-* Some other types of collocations showed that a lot of people research what they are posting about and talk about relevant sources:

-   * scientist magazine
-   * paper published
-   * previously thought
-   * study finds
-   * scientific american
-   * state university
-   * peer reviewed

-* Another thing we discovered was that in one of the groups, anthrozoology, there are a lot of Spanish speaking members, since a lot of the collocations are in spanish (los animales, perseguir lasl, las palabras etc.)

   # Top posters in each group

   * We checked for the members with the most posts, reactions and overall interactions (posts + reactions + comments) to get more info on how the people in the group behave.